 Dabao Lu – $1500 award.
 Dabao has done some fascinating work on the mating type genetics of the ectomycorrhizal genus Rhizopogon.
 He studied at OSU in Dr. Joseph Spatafora’s lab.
 Dabao made an excellent presentation in 2016.

 Korena Mafune – Korena is a PhD student at the University of Washington.
 She is studying under the guidance of Dr. Daniel Vogt.
 Her project is exploring fungal relationships and biodiversity in canopy and forest floor soils of an old-growth temperate rain forest located in Olympic National Park.
-We expect to hear from her this year at a general meeting.
+Korena had a most excellent presentation at our February, 2018 meeting.

 Patrick Bennett – Patrick is studying at OSU with Dr. Jeffery Stone.
 He is studying the fungus responsible for the foliage disease of Douglas Fir known as Swiss needle cast.
 Although it is a somewhat obscure ascomycete fungus, P. gaeumannii is as native to Oregon forests as its host, Douglas-fir.
 The disease has been of increasing concern to forest landowners in western Oregon since the mid-1980s and is estimated now to affect more than 500,000 acres in western Oregon.
 Obviously with the increased plantings of Douglas Fir in the region his research will be very important.
-We expect to hear from Patrick in 2017 at a general meeting.
+Patrick was our speaker at our April, 2017 general meeting.

 Richard Tehan – Richard is a third year Ph.D candidate at OSU.
 Richard is conducting research in the natural products chemistry laboratory that aims to link fungal natural product compounds to the genes responsible for their biosynthesis.
 Fungi contain a wealth of chemical compounds that have a tremendous potential as medicines and Richard’s work is helping to expose some of that potential.
 We are proud to be a small part of the effort and look forward to hearing an update on his progress at a monthly meeting sometime in the near future.